- Tour Our Facility

 You may receive the first accounting within a 12 month period free of charge.
 We may charge a reasonable cost based fee for all subsequent requests during a 12 month period.

 Right to Request Restrictions-You have the right to request a restriction or limitation on the Protected Health Information we use or disclose for treatment, payment, or health care operations.
 You also have the right to request a limit on the Health Information we disclose to someone involved in your care or the payment for your care, like a family member or friend.
 For example, you could ask that we not share information about a particular diagnosis or treatment with your spouse.
-To request a restriction, you must make your request, in writing, to: Administrator, Steere House Nursing and Rehabilitation Center
+To request a restriction, you must make your request, in writing, to: Nicole Plante, Director of Nursing Services, Steere House Nursing and Rehabilitation Center

 We are not required to agree to your request unless you are asking us to restrict the use and disclosure of your Protected Health Information to a health plan for payment or health care operation purposes and such information you wish to restrict pertains solely to a health care item or service for which you have paid us “out-of-pocket” in full.
 If we agree, we will comply with your request unless the information is needed to provide you with emergency treatment.

 Out-of-Pocket-Payments: If you paid out-of-pocket (or in other words, you have requested that we not bill your health plan) in full for a specific item or service, you have the right to ask that your Protected Health Information with respect to that item or service not be disclosed to a health plan for purposes of payment or health care operations, and we will honor that request.